 Want to have some stylish artwork displays but not sure how?
 Maybe you have some extra space on a wall that needs filling?

-Here are some clever and stylish solutions for artful displays on the wall.
+Whether you’re an art enthusiast or simply wanting to enhance your homes aesthetics, this blog will help to create some clever and stylish solutions for artful displays on the wall.

 Key places to hang are above a couch, bedhead, foyer, fireplace, or in a staircase.

-If you’re hanging pictures that will be viewed from a standing position such as in hallways the best rule of thumb is to hang your artwork so it’s at eye level.
+If you’re hanging pictures that will be viewed from a standing position such as in hallways, the best rule of thumb is to hang your artwork so it’s at eye level.

 When putting artwork above your bedhead in your room remember to not centre your picture between the top of the headboard and the ceiling.
 It’ll end up hanging too high and look as if it’s floating.